ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/style_and_layout/responsive_design.md

 - 469 px or less, display `cat-small.jpg` (226 x 340 px)

 [tip type="note"]
 **NOTE –**  As we wanted the images to be fixed sizes (i.e., not skew), we didn't specify a layout value, which by default will be set to `layout=fixed` because we set the width and height.
-For more information, see ["What if the layout attribute isn’t specified?"](/docs/design/responsive/control_layout.html#what-if-the-layout-attribute-isn’t-specified?).
+For more information, see ["What if the layout attribute isn’t specified?"]({{g.doc('/content/amp-dev/documentation/guides-and-tutorials/develop/style_and_layout/control_layout.md', locale=doc.locale).url.path}}#what-if-the-layout-attribute-isn’t-specified?).
 [/tip]

 <div><amp-iframe height=407 layout=fixed-height sandbox="allow-scripts allow-forms allow-same-origin" resizable src="https://ampproject-b5f4c.firebaseapp.com/examples/responsive.breakpoints.embed.html"><div overflow tabindex=0 role=button aria-label="Show more">Show full code</div><div placeholder></div></amp-iframe></div>